RampantCereal/Bathroom-Butler-C--/README.md

 Have fun!

 This was originally a first-week project in a course in game development, the first project was organized like a game jam, the theme was FAMILY.

+Initially done as part of a course on modern computer graphics, imparted by Javier Agenjo, teacher of the UPF.
+The basis of the project was his framework which wraps around SDL2 and some of OpenGL's functionality.